alia-peterson/whats-cooking/README.md

     </details>

 #### Pantry
 The user can also keep track of their pantry with this app.
-In the top, right corner, the user can select the "My Pantry" button to see all of the ingredients that they have in their cupboard to helo decide what recipes they want to make.
+In the top, right corner, the user can select the "My Pantry" button to see all of the ingredients that they have in their cupboard to help decide what recipes they want to make.
 <p align = "center">
 <img src="https://media.giphy.com/media/6hPk6pvU7ZBH9BJFRn/giphy.gif">
 </p>